Cevdet Caner

 Cevdet Caner (born July 1973) is an Austrian businessman and real estate entrepreneur.
 He is the principal shareholder of NIU Invest and the former chief executive of Aggregate Holdings.
 He resides in Monaco.

 Caner founded his first business, Call and Logistik Center (CLC), during his undergraduate studies in the mid-1990s; the company, which provided call center services, food delivery logistics, and a phone directory, held its initial public offering in Austria in 2001.
 After leaving CLC in 2002, Caner became a major investor in the European real estate market, particularly in Germany, through his company Level One and later as an investor in the publicly traded real estate conglomerate Adler Group.
-He served as CEO of Aggregate Holdings, an Adler shareholder, from mid-2022 until early 2025.
+He was CEO of Aggregate Holdings, an Adler shareholder, from mid-2022 until early 2025.

 Through NIU Invest, founded in 2022, Caner has investments in the mining and real estate sectors, including mining assets in Chile, Botswana, the United States, and the Democratic Republic of the Congo (DRC).
 NIU describes its investment strategy as focusing on critical minerals positioned to rise in demand with the growth of sectors like semiconductors, electric vehicles, and alternative energy.

 Early life and education

 Caner was born in Austria.
 He grew up in Linz, where he attended high school and graduated in 1994.

-Caner was active in youth politics, serving as president of the Socialist Youth Austria (SJÖ) in Linz.
+Caner was active in youth politics, and was president of the Socialist Youth Austria (SJÖ) in Linz.
 He founded his first company, CLC, while studying business administration.
 He left university without a degree after starting the company.